 The other factor cinching supply and driving up prices are "excessively high" timelines.
 Due to building application submissions falling "significantly over the last two years," municipalities have had more time and resources to tackle applications, leading to 10 municipalities having shorter timelines than they did in the 2022 study.
 Still, the average number of months is takes to approve an application only ticked town 2.4 months and, overall, the average timeline remains at an arduous 20.3 months.

 And the cost of these delays are "hefty," says the report.
-Due to annual property taxes on vacant land, cost escalation, opportunity cost of holding land vacant, monthly costs can amount to between $2,673 and $5,576 per month on a single unit.
-With current wait times, those costs can accumulate to anywhere from $43,000 to $90,000 per application submission, further driving up the final cost for homebuyers.
+Due to annual property taxes on vacant land, cost escalation, and opportunity cost of holding land vacant, monthly costs can amount to between $2,673 and $5,576 per month on a single unit.
+With current wait times, those costs can accumulate to anywhere from $43,000 to $90,000 per application submission, further driving up the end cost for homebuyers.

 "The GTA housing market faces structural challenges that have driven up construction costs, including unattainably high government fees and taxes — which are among the highest in Canada," said Wilkes.
 "To improve affordability, governments must act to accelerate approvals and reduce the overall tax burden they are placing on new home buyers.
 Without bold and immediate action, the region's housing crisis will be exacerbated, leading to fewer housing starts, reduced jobs, and compounded affordability issues in the years ahead."

-According to the study, leading the region in lowest fees, approval times, least improvements needed on planning features, among 16 municipalities, were Barrie, Oakville, and Mississauga and among the highest were Caledon, Oshawa, and Richmond Hill.
+According to the study, leading the region in lowest fees, approval times, and least improvements needed on planning features, among 16 municipalities, were Barrie, Oakville, and Mississauga and among the highest were Caledon, Oshawa, and Richmond Hill.